Laws Regulating Religion in Central Asia

 • Fionnuala D. Ní Aoláin, Former Special Rapporteur on the promotion and protection of human rights and fundamental freedoms while countering terrorism

-• Yevgeniy Zhovtis, Director, Kazakhstan International Bureau for Human Rights and Rule of Law
+• Yevgeniy Zhovtis, Chief-Expert Consultant, Kazakhstan International Bureau for Human Rights and Rule of Law

 This hearing is open to Members of Congress, congressional staff, the public, and the media.
 The video recording of the hearing will be posted on the Commission website.
 For any additional questions or to schedule an interview, please email [email protected].